 6. What are the properties of the transaction?

 Ans – A transaction is expected to contain certain properties that are called ACID Properties of Transactions.
-There are four properties of ACID Properties of Transactions are listed as below:
+There are four properties of ACID Properties of Transactions are listed below:

 7. What are triggers?

 Ans – In SQL, Triggers is a kind of stored procedures used to create a response to a specific action performed on the table such as INSERT, UPDATE or DELETE.